lilprof01/alx-system_engineering-devops/0x01-shell_permissions/README.md

-The script 100-change_owner_and_group changes owner and group of all files and directory to Vincent and staff The script 101-symbolic_link_permissions changes the ownership of a file that is a symbolic link The script 102-if_only changes the ownership of a file if only it belongs to a specific user
+The script 100-change_owner_and_group changes owner and group of all files and directory to Vincent and staff The script 101-symbolic_link_permissions changes the ownership of a file that is a symbolic link The script 102-if_only changes the ownership of a file if only it belongs to a specific user The script 103-star_wars runs the star war movie using the ASCII code